Welcome to the Department of Criminal Justice

 About the Department

 Our department serves 248 undergraduate students and 20 graduate students.
-The department offers bachelor's degrees and minors in criminal justice.
-Additionally, we offer an M.S. in criminal justice administration and a Ph.D. in criminal justice.
+The department offers a bachelor's degree and minor in criminal justice.
+Additionally, we offer an M.S. in criminal justice and a Ph.D. in criminal justice.
 Undergraduate criminal justice students in their junior year may apply to our accelerated master's program.
 This program allows exceptional students to complete the master's degree in 3 semesters after completion of the bachelor's degree by taking select coursework which counts for credit in both the bachelor's and master's degrees.

 The department also hosts a popular student's club - The Criminal Justice Club.
 All students are welcome in this club; you do not have to be a criminal justice major to be active in this club.